IBM/BluePic/README.md

 1. We will need to update the bundle identifier in the Xcode project.
 To do this, make sure the project navigator folder icon is selected in the top left of Xcode; then select the BluePic project at the top of the file structure and then select the BluePic target.
 Under the identity section, you should see a text field for the bundle identifier.
 Update this field with a bundle identifier of your choosing. (ie. com.bluepic)

-1. To create an application instance on Facebook's website, first go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
+1. To create an application instance on Facebook's Developer website, first go to [Facebook's Quick Start for iOS](https://developers.facebook.com/quickstarts/?platform=ios) page.
 Type 	`BluePic` as the name of your new Facebook app and click the `Create New Facebook App ID` button.
 Choose any Category for the application, and click the `Create App ID` button.

 1. On the screen that follows, note that you **do not** need to download the Facebook SDK.
 The Mobile Client Access framework (already included in the iOS project) has all the code needed to support Facebook authentication.
-In the `Configure your info.plist` section, under `step 2`, copy the fields shown int he xml snippet into your `info.plist` file.
+In the `Configure your info.plist` section, under `step 2`, copy the fields shown in the xml snippet into your `info.plist` file.
 You can find the `info.plist` file in `Configuration` folder of the Xcode project.
 If you have trouble finding the `CFBundleURLType` key, note that Xcode changes the `CFBundleURLType` key to `URL types` when the key is entered.
 Your `info.plist` file should now look like this:
 <p align="center"><img src="Imgs/infoplist.png"  alt="Drawing" height=150 border=0 /></p>

-1. Next, scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's bundle identifier you chose in step 2 of this section.
+1. Next, scroll to the bottom of the quick start page where it says `Supply us with your Bundle Identifier` and enter the app's Bundle Identifier you chose in `step 2` of this section.

-1. Once you have entered the Bundle Identifier on the Facebook quick start page, that's it for setting up the BluePic application on the Facebook developer website.
+1. Once you have entered the Bundle Identifier on the Facebook quick start page, that's it for setting up the BluePic application instance on the Facebook Developer website.
 In the next section we will link this Facebook application instance to your Bluemix Mobile Client Access service.

 #### 8. Configure Bluemix Mobile Client Access